foreverska/buffalo-gym/README.md

 value.
 This is not intended to be challenging for an agent but easy for the debugger to reason about.

+## Multi-Buffalo ("MultiBuffalo-v0")

+This serves as a contextual bandit implementation.
+It is a k-armed bandit with n states.
+These states are indicated to the agent in the observation and the two states have different reward offsets for each arm.
+The goal of the agent is to learn and contextualize best action for a given state.
+This is a good stepping stone to Markov Decision Processes.

+This module had an extra parameter, pace.
+By default (None), a new state is chosen for every step of the environment.
+It can be set to any integer to determine how many steps between randomly choosing a new state.
+Of course, transitioning to a new state is not guaranteed as the next state is random.

 ## Using

 Install via pip and import buffalo_gym along with gymnasium.